duygusimsek/Election_Analysis/README.md

     * Jefferson county had 10.5% of the total vote with 38,855 ballots submitted.

-    * Arapahoe county had 6.7% of the total vote with 24,801 ballots submitted. (add the election result screen shot)
+    * Arapahoe county had 6.7% of the total vote with 24,801 ballots submitted.

 - The largest county turnover is Denver county with 306,055 ballots submitted.
+[Screenshoot of Election Result](https://github.com/duygusimsek/Election_Analysis/blob/main/Election_Results_Command_Line.png)
 ## Election Audit Summary

 The code that was written for this election analysis, can be modified and used for any election analysis in the future.
 With additional code lines, vote counts and vote percentages for each candidate, in each district can be determined.